 Your ears can be damaged permanently with any prolonged exposure to loud music.
 Musicians on stage are particularly vulnerable to this risk.
 However, iem headphones block out sound from outside and allow the musician to hear only what is coming through the mixer.
 There are lots of different ear tips, so you should be able to find some to suit every band member for maximum isolation from ambient noise.
 So yes, they do to a certain extent protect hearing.
 Do you need an amp for in ear monitors?
 Follow link to find out more.

 What is the difference between iems and headphones?

-I think the way most people understand these two terms is that in ears are literally “in ear”, in the same way, that earplugs are inserted into the ear, whereas headphones go over the ear.
+I think the way most people understand these two terms is that wireless monitors are literally “in ear”, in the same way, that earplugs fit into the ear canal, whereas headphones go over the ear.
+Some people refer to iems as in ear headphones.
 Both, however, can be used with personal monitoring.

-This is not an easy question to answer because it really comes down to quality, the number of receivers, range etc I would recommend following my buyers guide above for that answer.
+This is not an easy question to answer because it really comes down to quality, the number of receivers, range etc I would recommend following my in ear monitor buyers guide above for that answer.

-Do in-ear monitors cause hearing loss and are they safe?
+Do ear monitors cause hearing loss and are they safe?

 Are IEMs for bass players the same as any other type?

 Yes, bass players can use the same type as guitarists and other musicians and singers

 Are personal monitors for a drummer any different?